-After having eaten close to 100% organic since 2001, I have come to realize one thing — food is only one part of the equation.
+After having eaten close to 100% organic since 2001, I have come to realize one thing, that food is only one part of the equation.

 While I maintain that it is still a very important piece of the puzzle, it is certainly not the only one when it comes to good health.
 I would put your emotional well-being, the quality of water that you drink, the EMFs that you are exposed to and the air that you breathe all in the same conversation when it comes to optimizing personal wellness.